 - A boundary commission to be set up to draw up the borders.

 The Indian leaders accepted the plan on 2 June.
 It did address the future of the princely states, but on 3 June, Mountbatten advised them that remaining independent will prove to be counter-productive and it would be more prudent to join either of the two dominions.

 The Muslim League’s demands for a separate state were thus accepted.
 The Congress’ position on unity was also considered and taken into account with the objective of making the land area of Pakistan as small as possible.
 Mountbatten’s formula was to divide India and to retain as much unity as possible.
 With the passing of the Indian Independence Act, 1947, the dominion of Pakistan and India came to be on 14th and 15th August respectively.
 This event was marred by the bloodshed of the Partition that saw millions on both sides displaced, killed and missing.

 The Legacy of the Partition of India

-Some critics allege that British haste for a relatively bloodless exit led to increased cruelties during the Partition.
-Because independence was declared prior to the actual Partition, it was up to the new governments of India and Pakistan to keep public order.
-No large population movements were contemplated despite the plan called for safeguards for minorities on both sides of the new border.
+Historians argue that it was British haste for a less violent exit that led to the atrocities during the Partition.
+Because independence was granted much earlier by the partition, it fell upon the shoulders of India and Pakistan to maintain law and order.
+No large population movements were contemplated despite plans to protect minorities on both sides of the border.
 It was a task at which both states failed.
 There was a complete breakdown of law and order; many died in riots, massacre, or just from the hardships of their flight to safety.
 What ensued was one of the largest population movements in recorded history.